Join Here | Log In

 BChE and Nightshades:

-Ashwagandha is a nightshade plant.
+Ashwagandha is a plant in the nightshade family.
 People with BChE severe mutations may have problems with nightshades.

 Additional Articles that reference Ashwagandha: